lakejs/lake-docs/reference/utils.md

 ## insertBookmark()

-Inserts a bookmark at the cursor position or a pair of bookmarks at the beginning and end of the selected range.
+Inserts a bookmark at the cursor position or a pair of bookmarks at the beginning and end of the range.

 * Parameters: